Qriva/MonoBehaviourTree/README.md

 ### Editor Window Features
 Right click on empty space to create new node.
 To connect nodes click on in/out handler (black dot on top and bottom of node), then drag and drop it above another node.
 In case node cannot have more than one child (decorator) the connection will be overridden by the new one.
-To delete or disconnect nodes right click on node to open context menu and select the appropriate option.
+To delete, duplicate or disconnect nodes right click on node to open context menu and select the appropriate option.
 Use left mouse button to drag workspace or nodes.
-You can drag whole nodes branch when CTRL key is pressed.
+You can drag whole branch of nodes when CTRL key is pressed.

 ## Component Reference